You will find here a collection of example of use cases for several features of dar suite command-line tools.

 %cat burner #!/bin/bash if [ "$1" == "" -o "$2" == "" ] ; then echo "usage: $0 <filename> <number>" exit 1 fi mkdir T mv $1 T mkisofs -o /tmp/image.iso -r -J -V "archive_$2" T cdrecord dev=0,0 speed=8 -data /tmp/image.iso rm /tmp/image.iso # Now assuming an automount will mount the just newly burnt CD: if diff /mnt/cdrom/$1 T/$1 ; then rm -rf T else exit 2 endif %

 This little script, receive the slice filename, and its number as argument, what it does is to burn a CD with it, and compare the resulting CD with the original slice.
 Upon failure, the script return 2 (or 1 if syntax is not correct on the command-line).
 Note that this script is only here for illustration, there are many more interesting user scripts made by several dar users.
 These are available in the examples part of the documentation.

 which can lead to the following DAR command-line:

 you want to send a huge file by email.
-(OK that's better to use FTP, but sometimes, people think than the less you can do the more they control you, and thus they disable many services, either by fear of the unknown, either by stupidity).
+(OK that's better to use FTP, SFTP,... but let's assume we have to workaround a server failure, or an absence of such service).
 So let's suppose that you only have mail available to transfer your data:

 Here we make an archive with slices of 2 Megabytes, because our mail system does not allow larger emails.
 We save only one file: "my_huge_file" (but we could even save the whole filesystem it would also work).
 The command we execute each time a slice is ready is: